Travis

 script: env $EXTRA_TESTS ./test.py $TEST_SUITE

-Jobs That Are Allowed to Fail #
+Intentionally allow Jobs to Fail #

 You can define jobs that are allowed to fail in the build matrix.

 Allowed failures are jobs in your build matrix that are allowed to fail without causing the entire build to fail.
-This lets you add in experimental and preparatory builds, for example to test against runtime versions or configurations that you are not ready to officially support.
+This lets you add in experimental and preparatory builds, for example, to test against runtime versions or configurations that you are not ready to officially support.

 Define allowed failures in the build matrix as key/value pairs: